 In 2016 I began a relationship with my first Christian mentor.
 God handpicked the perfect person and used her in a way that radically transformed my life.
 One of the best gems she passed on to me was creating a prayer journal.

+And I do believe self care also involves praying for others.
 I think so many of us are so good at saying “I’ll pray for you.”
 But, some of us are not great at following through.
 In 2017, I made an intentional shift to not say this anymore unless I meant I’d say more than just the prayer in that very moment.
 I made sure to jot the prayer request down and humbly offer the request to God.
 Praying for others authentically changed my perspective on everything.

 I have what I lovingly call Shiny Object Syndrome….you may see it occasionally in my writing but I usually only share its existence in more intimate conversations!
 Because of SOS, I am a distracted prayer-er.
 I needed discipline, and my prayer journal offers it in a pretty package.